 These have been some of my go-to patterns over my years of sewing, in particular, sewing with children.

 - The circle skirt.
-Though it’s considered a beginner’s project, children from age 10 usually fare well with this project as it does require slightly more concentration.
+Though it’s considered a beginner’s project, children from age 10 usually fair well with this project as it does require slightly more concentration.